Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

 We assume receptors to be \textit{perfect instruments}~\cite{berg_physics_1977} for counting molecules, and the cellular internal mechanisms of biochemical signaling pathways to perfectly process the information from the $n$ surface receptors to distill the best gradient estimator $\ghat$.
 Assuming a shallow gradient ($R |\nabla c| \ll c_0$), we can model a cell measurement as a multivariate Gaussian,

 where $\Svec$ is the covariance matrix between measurements $\cvec = \left( c_1, \dots, c_n \right)$, and $\X$ is a positional matrix in $\mathbb{R}^{n\times 4}$ where each row is the extended position vector of a receptor at the surface of the cell.
-Assuming that the concentration fluctuations are diffusion-limited, we model the individual uncertainty of each measurement with Berg and Purcell noise~\cite{berg_physics_1977}, letting each receptor make an average measurement over a measuring time $\tau$.
-This reduces the measurement variance \cite{berg_physics_1977, endres_accuracy_2008}, but also introduces the possibility of rebinding, thus making the measurements of nearby receptors correlated.
+Assuming that the concentration fluctuations are diffusion-limited, we model the individual uncertainty of each measurement with Berg and Purcell noise~\cite{berg_physics_1977}, letting each receptor make an average estimate over measurement time $\tau$.
+This reduces the measurement variance \cite{berg_physics_1977, endres_accuracy_2008}, but also introduces the possibility of rebinding, thus causing the measurements of nearby receptors to be correlated.
 Taking all this into account we use

 where $\Delta=\norm{\x_i-\x_j}$ is the distance between receptors, $D$ is the molecular diffusion coefficient, $\tau$ the cell measuring time, $a$ and $V$ the receptor effective radius and volume, respectively (see~\cite{noauthor_supplementary_nodate} for a detailed derivation).
 In our formulation, $a$ determines the typical correlation distance of the receptors.